tkn-tub/ns3-gym/src/internet/doc/tcp.rst

   in the tx buffer has been transmitted).
 This does not prevent the socket in receiving data, and employing retransmit mechanism if losses are detected.
 If the application calls *Close()* with unread data in its rx buffer, the socket will send a reset.
-If the socket is in the state SYN_SENT, CLOSING, LISTEN or LAST_ACK, after that call the application will be notified with *NotifyNormalClose()*.
-In all the other cases, the notification is delayed (see *NotifyNormalClose()*).
+If the socket is in the state SYN_SENT, CLOSING, LISTEN, FIN_WAIT_2, or LAST_ACK, after that call the application will be notified with *NotifyNormalClose()*.
+In other cases, the notification is delayed (see *NotifyNormalClose()*).

 -----------------------------------------